ThiagoFragaK/ThiagoFragaK/README.md

-◾ I'm working as Junior Developer, based in ES, Brasil!
+◾ I'm working as Developer, based in ES, Brasil!

 ◾ My focus is always the Backend: .NET and Laravel!